 The exclusivity is mainly due to its small size and limited opening hours, it is only open from Wednesdays until Saturdays from 18:00.
 Therefore bookings need to be made months in advance.
 The wait is worth it for the divine Nordic food focusing on quality Icelandic ingredients.

-On arrival you can choose between a set menu of 5 or 7 courses, with some tasting snacks before the meal begins, meaning that everyone will be enjoying the same dishes in the restaurant.
+On arrival you can choose between a set menu of five or seven courses, with some tasting snacks before the meal begins, meaning that everyone will be enjoying the same dishes in the restaurant.
 An accompanying wine selection is available as well, but it's possible to just buy drinks by the glass if preferred.

-Dill restaurant can be found at Hverfisgata 12 (entrance on Ingólfsstræti), 101 Reykjavík.
+Dill restaurant can be found at Laugavegur 59, 101 Reykjavík.

 The menu is inventive, fun and extremely varied and the chefs will make small changes to your dish when they feel like it, so you never really know what to expect.
 Waiters are casual, laid back and fun, and you'll feel at ease at once.